TJeffrey237/CS386Project/reports /report3.md

 - placeholder

 ## 2. Retrospective ##
-1. Appreciations:
+1. Appreciations: Good discussions about puzzles, interviews, and other related ideas.
 2. Successes: We successfully built on the feedback provided by interviewees and refined our approach to our puzzles.
-3. Failures:
+3. Failures: Some of the things we discussed ended up not being required after doing consumer research.
-4. Barriers:
+4. Barriers: Other coursework.
-5. What we should try next time:
+5. What we should try next time: Discussing ideas for implementation and narrowing down specifications.

 ## 3. Next Steps ##
 Tyler
+- Decide on art direction for game
-- placeholder
+- Finalize project specifications
+- Continue working with Godot & learning GDscript

 Jackson
 - Start building on the submitted issues and user stories